Last Update: August 25, 2022

 How many kilometers is the walk/run course?

-How many participants can be on the walk/run course at one time?
+How many participants can be on the walk/run course at the same time?

 How long does a lap take?